TimCoates/SMSPMock/readme.md

 ## Installation and use

-Nothing is required to install, simply clone the repo.
+Nothing is really required in order to install, simply:
+* Clone the repo `git clone git@github.com:TimCoates/SMSPMock.git`.

-You ***MIGHT*** need to run npm install in order to install the necessary node modules.
+* Run `npm install` in order to install the necessary node modules.
+* Read the ***Dependencies*** section below!!!
+* Deploy...

 Deploy as a 'normal' Serverless Framework service, i.e. run `sls deploy` from the project root, and wait a minute or so for the deployment to complete, and list the provided ***endpoints***.